 Stay tuned for the inaugural cohort

-We’re so excited by the dozens of applications we’ve received for the inaugural cohort of the Oakland Shoreline Leadership Academy.
+We’re so excited to welcome the inaugural cohort of the Oakland Shoreline Leadership Academy.

 On the front line of the climate crisis